zhuzhicai/CSC585_Project/README.md

 ```

 ## Citation
-We use the function to convert token to index
+We use the function to convert token to index in the QANet code